-Given the role they play in society, we expect our firefighters to be as fit as a whistle.
-Both their physical and mental health must be in optimal condition to ensure that they are capable of performing the challenging tasks required in the line of duty.
+Given their role in society, we expect our firefighters to be as fit as a whistle.
+Both their physical and mental health must be in optimal condition to ensure that they can perform the challenging tasks required in the line of duty.

 But firefighters are as human as anyone else.
-Some may drink alcohol and some may take drugs.
-They’re as vulnerable as anyone else and could, at times, need to perform their job under the influence.
+Some may drink alcohol, and some may take drugs.
+They’re as vulnerable as anyone else and could sometimes need to perform their job under the influence.
 Unfortunately, any impairment, no matter how temporary, can cost lives in this line of work.
 This may lead one to ask the reasonable question of, “Do firefighters get drug tested?”

-It is rather comforting to know that yes, America’s firefighters do undergo drug testing on a regular basis.
+It is rather comforting to know that yes, America’s firefighters do undergo drug testing regularly.
 Drug screening is, after all, required for all personnel engaged in safety-sensitive work.